UCSBarchlab/PyRTL/README.md

 design from the functional level, the cycle-close level, and down to the register-transfer level (where PyRTL really is built to play).
 Like MyHDL they do some neat meta-programming tricks like parsing the Python AST to allow executable software descriptions to be (under certain restrictions -- sort of like verilog) automatically converted into implementable hardware.
-PyRTL, on the other hand, is about providing a limited and composable set of data structures to be used specify and RTL implementation avoiding the distinction between synthesizable and non-synthesizable code (the execution is the elaboration step).
+PyRTL, on the other hand, is about providing a limited and composable set of data structures to be used to specify an RTL implementation, thus avoiding the distinction between synthesizable and non-synthesizable code (the execution is the elaboration step).